rust-lang/reference/src/inline-assembly.md

 Unless the `raw` option is specified, each `format_string` input to the [`core::arch::asm!`] and [`core::arch::global_asm!`] macros shall be an expanded string literal for which the content matches the `asm_string_piece` production.

 > [!NOTE]
-> an expanded string literal is a string literal (after expanding macros like [`core::concat!`]) that has had every unicode escape sequence replaced with the (appropriately escaped as needed) matching character, and which has been normalized from a raw string literal.
+> An expanded string literal is a string literal (after expanding macros like [`core::concat!`]) that has had every unicode escape sequence replaced with the (appropriately escaped as needed) matching character, and which has been normalized from a raw string literal.

 r[asm.invocation.concat]